Sandy4321/unsocml16/README.md

   * Assign a support person together with whom will capture the working group findings to a written report for immediate delivery.

 - **Group Members** are people who compose a team around the topic of interest.
-A group members are masterminds behind the solutions and findings of the given topics.
+Group members are masterminds behind the solutions and findings of the given topics.

 ###Backgrounds
-This event will assume some familiarity with machine learning, deep learning and reinforcement learning.
+This event will assume some familiarity with machine learning, deep learning, and reinforcement learning.
 Attendees who are not familiar with the concepts below are encouraged to brush up using the references provided below.
 - Basics:
   * Linear Algebra
   * Calculus